 Adam was featured in the New York Times piece on storytelling in New York City "Telling Tales With a Tear and a Smile" by Jason Zinoman.

-He's performed on shows such as The Moth's Main Stage, Upright Citizens Brigade Theatre's Asssscat 3000 (as the guest monologist), Night Train with Wyatt Cenac, Big Terrific, The Liar Show, Mortified, and RISK.
+He's performed on shows such as Magnet Theater's Armando Diaz Experience (guest monologist), Upright Citizens Brigade Theatre's Asssscat 3000 (guest monologist), Night Train with Wyatt Cenac, Big Terrific, The Liar Show, Mortified, and RISK.

 Adam has been performing his monthly solo show The Adam Wade from NH Show (Time Out New York Magazine's Critic's pick "You can't not like him.") since January 2010 at the Theater Under St. Marks.
 Adam and the show were written about in Ruth Pennebaker's piece for the New York Times Arts Weekend and was featured as the New York Times 'Comedy Pick of the Week' in February and July 2014.

 Adam is a regular performer on the legendary monthly storytelling show 'Nights of Our Lives' at the UCB Theater.
 From September 2011 until May 2014, he also hosted a monthly storytelling show Tales of the Cosmos at UCBeast.

 Adam has been profiled in Time Out New York Magazine's Comedy Section.
 The magazine also named him to their 'Best Of List' in the Most promising young talents category: "Cerebral stand-up Myq Kaplan and heartwarming storyteller Adam Wade sit head-and-shoulders above their peers."
 Adam has performed in the New York Comedy Festival as part of Time Out New York Magazine's "Stars of the Future" showcase.